guochenmeinian/guochenmeinian.github.io/content/blogs/music_resources.md

 👋 Hello

-> Be Kind to Yourself, Don't Compare, Don't Expect Too Fast, and Don't Worry.
+> "Be Kind to Yourself, Don't Compare, Don't Expect Too Fast, and Don't Worry."

 ### Guitar